ABQAURP's Board of Directors

 Mrs. Lattimer is a Professional Member of ABQAURP and has participated as a subject matter expert for the HCQM Exam and Core Body of Knowledge, Case Management and Transitions of Care sections.
 She also has lectured at ABQAURP conferences and is a member of the CME Committee.

 Barry Slotky, MD, MS-PSL,CHCQM, FABQAURP

-Certified by ABQAURP in 1988, Dr. Slotky has served on the Board of Directors since 2006, and the CME Committee since his certification.
+Certified by ABQAURP in 1988, Dr. Slotky has served on the Board of Directors since 2006, the CME Committee since his certification, various other ABQAURP Committees, currently serving as Chair of the Bylaws Committee, Vice Chair of the Credentials Committee, and Co-Vice Chair of the HCQM Exam Committee.
 Dr. Slotky is board certified in Obstetrics and Gynecology and is a Diplomate of the National Board of Medical Examiners (NBME).
 He is a member of the American Medical Association, Illinois State Medical Society, and a Fellow of the American College of Obstetricians and Gynecologists.